Caesars to buy William Hill for $3.7 billion in sports-betting drive

-(Reuters) - U.S. casino operator Caesars Entertainment agreed on Wednesday to buy British-based gambling group William Hill for 2.9 billion pounds ($3.7 billion) to expand in the fast-growing U.S. sports-betting market.
+(Reuters) - U.S. casino operator Caesars Entertainment CZR.O agreed on Wednesday to buy British-based gambling group William Hill WMH.L for 2.9 billion pounds ($3.7 billion) to expand in the fast-growing U.S. sports-betting market.

 The U.S. group, owner of Las Vegas’s Caesars Palace, intends to sell William Hill’s non-U.S. operations, including more than 1,400 UK betting shops, and said it would integrate the U.S. business into Caesars with few, if any, job losses.

-It could sell the UK assets to private equity group Apollo, sources told Reuters this week, and if that failed, launch an auction process.
+It could sell the UK assets to private equity group Apollo APO.N, sources told Reuters this week, and if that failed, launch an auction process.

 “We’re looking at different activities and bolt-on acquisitions.
 This (William Hill’s European business) can definitely fall under that category,” CEO Itai Pazner told Reuters.